 Emergency Services

 Emergency services in Newfoundland are readily available.
 Dial 911 in case of a medical emergency or other urgent situation.
 Hospitals and clinics are located in major towns and cities.
-(See Also: Is It Safe To Visit Mount Rushmore?
-Discover The Truth)
+(See Also: Riyadh Safe to Visit?
+Is It Worth The Risk)

 Staying Safe in Tourist Areas